Skip to content

 Challenge

-In the remote village of Chorriaca, located in Argentina’s Patagonian outback, residents previously depended on an outdated and inefficient diesel generator for electricity.
-This system provided inconsistent power, was operational only for limited periods, and produced substantial noise pollution.
+In the remote village of Chorriaca, in Argentina’s Patagonian outback, residents previously relied on an outdated, inefficient diesel generator for electricity.
+This system provided inconsistent power, operated only for limited periods, and generated substantial noise pollution.
 The lack of a dependable energy source hindered daily life, with electricity shortages arising from fuel scarcity.

 In 2013, Viking Wind implemented a groundbreaking hybrid wind-diesel energy system in Chorriaca, marking a pivotal moment for the village.
 This system, featuring a total installed capacity of 195 kW—comprising three 25 kW wind turbines and a 120 kW diesel generator—operates under a hybrid generation control system.
 With an annual energy output of approximately 226,000 kWh, the system now provides uninterrupted electricity to the community, ensuring 24/7 access to power.
 This consistent energy supply is vital for sustaining the village’s agricultural activities, livestock farming, and communication with the outside world.